skathuria29/shield-maidens-mh/README.md

 ### Sensum App
 ![Sensum App](https://github.com/skathuria29/shield-maidens-mh/blob/master/Screenshot%202020-06-06%20at%202.22.32%20PM.png)

-1. The user open the application and will be presented with .
-2. The user is presented with a website, a React front end.

-  3a.
-The user performs an action within the Express app.

-  3b.
-The LoopBack-generated code performs the necessary task within the Express app.

-4. Changes are saved in a PluggableDB.

 ### Video transcription/translation app
 ![Video transcription/translation app](https://github.com/skathuria29/shield-maidens-mh/blob/master/Screenshot%202020-06-06%20at%202.22.32%20PM.png)
 //Todo attach running app gif instead of the above image